surbhi-thakur11/chat-room/README.md

 >./a.out

 For every other Terminal opened for each client, type->
->cc client.c -pthread -o client
+>gcc client.c -pthread -o client
 >./client